 Enjoy indoor or outdoor dining at Sydney’s finest pizza bar, 5 minutes walk from Belvoir in the heart of Surry Hills’ freshest dining district.
 (Don) Gianni is a fourth generation pizza chef whose grandfather made pizza from a cart on the streets of Napoli.
 After making his name at Pizza e Birra and Frankie’s Pizza by the Slice, Don Giovanni is his most exciting venture yet.
 Andiamo!

-Dine at Don Giovanni’s on the same day you see a Belvoir show and receive a 10% discount!
-(Discount applies to food only, not beverages and you may be asked to show your ticket.)
+Dine at Don Giovanni on the same day you see a Belvoir show and receive a 10% discount off your meal!
+(Drinks not included.
+Please present your ticket as proof).

 We really love Piquant Catering.
 They are a boutique catering and food management business that specialises in innovative and exceptional food.
 Available for every event, private and corporate, Piquant Catering will make your event special and personal.